Enjection/ydb/ydb/docs/en/core/maintenance/manual/backup-collections.md

 Before deleting backups, understand chain dependencies:

 - **Full backups**: Required for all subsequent incrementals.
-- **Incremental backups**: Depend on all previous backups in chain.
+- **Incremental backups**: Depend on the latest full backup and all subsequent incrementals in the chain.
 - **Chain breaks**: Deleting intermediate backups breaks the chain.

 ### Manual cleanup strategies {#manual-cleanup-strategies}